devproca/sql-dev-day/README.md

 | 1           | Strawberries|
 | 2           | Grapes      |

-We executed the following sql:
+We execute the following sql:

 ```
 delete from food where food_id = 1;
 ```

-Because we have a foreign key constraint on person_food.food_id to ensure that people don't LOVE or HATE foods that don't actually exist, what will the database engine have to do before successfully deleting strawberries?
+We have a foreign key constraint on person_food.food_id to ensure that people don't LOVE or HATE foods that don't actually exist.
+What will the database engine have to do before successfully deleting strawberries?

 <details><summary>Answer</summary><p>